 Please note that the Justice Committee does not involve itself in individual cases or complaints.
 While you may draw on any of your own personal experiences, your submission should focus on issues relating to the Bill.
 There are a few situations where we may not choose to publish your evidence or have to edit it before publication for legal reasons, including data protection and defamation.

-The closing date for receipt of submissions is Friday 13 March.
+The call for views closed on Friday 13 March.
 Due to the time required to process and analyse evidence, late submissions will only be accepted with the agreement of the clerk.

 We welcome written views in English, Gaelic, Scots or any other language.
 If possible, we would be grateful if you could keep your submission to a maximum of 4 to 6 sides of A4.
 Please send your submission by email to: